- employee selection and training

 - employee morale

 A primary difference between the types of job titles acquired between the psychologists who obtain a terminal master’s degree versus those who complete their PhD is the amount of research conducted.
-Although some students with terminal master’s degrees may find themselves with some amount of research to their credit, primarily professionals with a Master of Art or Master of Science degree in Industrial Organizational psychology be more involved in the direct instruction of business professionals.
+Some students with terminal master’s degrees may find themselves with some amount of research to their credit.
+Professionals with a Master of Art or Master of Science degree in Industrial Organizational psychology tend be more involved in the direct instruction of business professionals.
 Conversely, students who pursue a PhD in the field will find themselves in more research based careers, often in academia or research labs.

 IO psychologists are relationship-focused, skilled in developing and maintaining interactions with others.
 They are: